QuTech-Delft/imsep/docs/code-quality/basic-testing.md

 ### Mocking an external component

 What happens if a function calls another function?
-From a unit testing perspective, this function is external should be replaced with whatever it returns.
-This process is known as "mocking", and the `unittest` package provides a module for this.
+From a unit testing perspective, this function is external, and should be replaced with whatever it returns.
+This process is known as "mocking", and `unittest` provides a module for this.
 If not mocked, this could cascade into testing multiple functions and/or classes at once.
 Even though this is still useful, it is known as an integration test.
-These tests should only be defined once unit testing succeeds.
+These tests should only be defined once the unit tests succeed.
 The example from the previous section has been extended with another function, to define the shopping cart:

 !!! example "my_module.py"